Stellahhh/Infection/README.md

 ![lobby](lobby.png)

 2. Improvement: Assign skybox materials to each player's local camera instead of globally.
 Allow each user to see different skyboxes based on their current zone

+3. Random Tile Disabling
+   - One tile is disabled at game start; more are disabled every 60 seconds.
+   - Disabled tiles are tracked by position in a `HashSet`.

+4. Player Detection + UI Warning
+   - Each player checks if they’re standing on a disabled tile using a custom XZ bound check.
+   - If so, a UI warning appears ("⚠️ Danger Zone!
+Get Out!"), followed by damage after 10s.
+   - UI hides and damage stops when the player leaves.

+5. Dynamic Skybox Change
+   - When entering a disabled tile, the player's camera skybox changes to a **galaxy-themed sky** (can be swapped for a bloody sky later).
+   - If not in danger, the default skybox is applied.
+   - Each player sees a local skybox based on their current tile.

 ### Setup & Running the Game